katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Deprecated
 ==========

-* Windows Server 2008 and 2008 R2 will no longer be supported or tested in the next Ansible release, see :ref:`windows_faq_server2008`.
+* Windows Server 2008 and 2008 R2 will no longer be supported or tested in the next Assible release, see :ref:`windows_faq_server2008`.

 Modules